Yeast residue on 5000-year-old pottery vessels used to reproduce ancient strains of beer

-Israeli researchers managed to produce beer from yeast residue found in thousands of years old vessels.
+Israeli researchers managed to produce beer using yeast residue deposits on millenia-old vessels.

-A joint study by researchers from the Hebrew University, the Israel Antiquities Authority and the Tel Aviv University and Bar Ilan University found a unique method for extracting yeast from ancient clay vessels in order to produce good quality beer.
-Dr. Ronen Hazan of the Hebrew University and Dr. Yitzhak Paz of the Antiquities Authority, one of the study’s leaders, said: “We know what the taste of the Egyptian and Philistine beer was.”
+A joint study by researchers from the Hebrew University, the Israel Antiquities Authority, Tel Aviv University and Bar Ilan University has come up with a unique method for extracting yeast from ancient clay vessels to produce great beer.
+Dr. Ronen Hazan of the Hebrew University and Dr. Yitzhak Paz of the Antiquities Authority, who led the study, excitedly pronounced, “Now we know how Egyptian and Philistine beer tasted!”

-Beer was an important component of the daily diet in the ancient world and was also the first alcoholic beverage that humans distilled.
-The pottery vessels, in which the beer were produced in antiquity, were the basis for the new study.
-The research leaders used yeast created by colonies and based on the pores of the pottery vessels and tried to examine how they were preserved over the years.
-Using this yeast, high-quality beer was finally produced.
+Beer was an important component of the ancient daily diet, and was also the first alcoholic beverage ever distilled by humans.
+Pottery vessels used for beer production in antiquity were the basis for the new study.
+Researchers generated yeast colonies from residue left in the pores of the ceramics, tried to examine how they were preserved over the years.
+The yeast was then used to make high-quality beer.

-The vessels were chosen from various periods in history, from 3000 BCE to the fourth century BCE, from the time of the founding of the first unified Egyptian kingdom during the reign of King Narmer to the days of Nehemiah, governor of Judea under the Persian rule.
-The pottery was found at Tel Tzafit (ancient Gat) and Ramat Rachel, near Jerusalem.
+The vessels were chosen from various periods in history, from 3000 BCE to the fourth century BCE, from the founding of the first unified Egyptian kingdom during the reign of King Narmer to the days of Nehemiah, governor of Judea under the Persians.
+The pottery originated from Tel Tzafit (ancient Gat) and Ramat Rachel, near Jerusalem.

-“The great wonder here is that the yeast colonies have survived within the vessels, sown in them for thousands of years, and just waited for us to grow them, through which we succeeded in producing the beer.”
+“The most amazing thing is that the yeast colonies survived inside the ceramic pots, dormant for thousands of years, just waiting for us to come and grow them. “

 Yaniv Berman, courtesy IAA